SimonSickle/DirectoryLister/README.md

 Installation
 ------------

-  1. Copy `resources/default.config.php` to `resources/config.php`
-  2. Upload `index.php` and the `resources` folder to the folder you want listed
+  1. Upload `index.php` and the `resources` folder to the folder you want listed
-  3. Upload additional files to the same directory as index.php
+  2. Upload additional files to the same directory as index.php

 Troubleshooting